HomeAbout the Scholarship FAQPrevious Winners

 Please submit an email to Scholarship@DanCalugarFoundation.org containing:

-2. A response to the following topic: From 1950 to 2007, the annual average ratio of federal debt to GDP was 45%, and that ratio was 45% in 2007 as well.
+2. A well-reasoned response to the following topic: From 1950 to 2007, the annual average ratio of federal debt to GDP was 45%, and that ratio was 45% in 2007 as well.
 In September 2025, the US federal debt was 125% of GDP.
 Is the current level of US federal debt to GDP, and the trend for that ratio to increase from 2007 forward, a problem that needs to be addressed?
 If so, how would you recommend that it be addressed?
 If the current ratio and the trend over the past 15 years is not a problem, what level would you consider problematic and why?

-You do not need to have been accepted for admission at a college or university to be awarded a scholarship, but scholarship funds will only be forwarded to the Registrar or Scholarship Department of a college or university that has sent you a letter of admission to the fall 2027 term and our letter to the school that has accepted you will request that the funds only be used to cover your tuition at the school.
+Please note the year you plan to start college in your application email.
+You do not need to have been accepted for admission at a college or university to be awarded a scholarship, but scholarship funds will only be forwarded to the Registrar or Scholarship Department of a college or university that has sent you a letter of admission to the fall 2027 term and our letter to the school will request that the funds only be used to cover your tuition.

 Frequently Asked Questions